Strategy Detail

 The optional Skip Band filters out days where the ensemble vote is too close to a 50/50 split.
 With the band set to [0.485, 0.515] (the article’s value), the strategy only trades when at least 51.6% of generators agree on a direction.
 Intuition says that filtering down to “high-conviction” signals should improve results.
 In practice it tends to make things worse: by reducing trade count, it removes shots at the favorable risk/reward asymmetry that was the only edge in the strategy in the first place.

-The shipped samples cover all three modes side by side on NQ: a single-generator baseline (N = 1), an unfiltered ensemble (N = 1000, default band), and a filtered ensemble (N = 1000, band [0.485, 0.515]).
+The included samples cover all three modes side by side on NQ: a single-generator baseline (N = 1), an unfiltered ensemble (N = 1000, default band), and a filtered ensemble (N = 1000, band [0.485, 0.515]).
 Comparing them directly: the unfiltered ensemble behaves nearly identically to the single flip (same-ish trade count, same-ish outcome - majority voting among coin flips is still a coin flip).
 The filtered ensemble takes ~75% fewer trades and flips the result from positive to negative, confirming that filtering to “confident” noise signals removes the favorable-bracket shots that were the only edge.

 Key Characteristics